LiveGTech/Style-Guide/docs/en/written.md

 > The files should then be 'pulled' from the server by being downloaded.

 Single quotes should not be used to define a term.
 Term definitions should use **bold text** for terms defined by LiveG, and _italicised text_ for other terms that are introduced, respectively.
+However, single quotes are permissible for these particular use cases only when it is not technically possible to format text as bold or italicised.

 Double quotes are for quoted text — text that has been written or said by someone and transcribed word-for-word.
 Double quotes may also be used to represent an expected message.